nurifudayl/nurifudayl.github.io/_publications/article-2022-2-üniversite-haftaları.md

   - Albert Malche
 ---

-This article examines how Istanbul University, after the 1933 University Reform, used the University Conferences to present science as a public mission and to position itself as an institutional actor in the intellectual life of the early Republic.
+This article examines how Istanbul University, after the University Reform, used University Conferences to present science as a public mission and to position itself as an institutional actor in the intellectual life of the early Republic.

 ## About the Article